apache/spark/docs/sql-migration-guide.md

 ## Compatibility with Apache Hive

 Spark SQL is designed to be compatible with the Hive Metastore, SerDes and UDFs.
-Currently, Hive SerDes and UDFs are based on built-in Hive, and Spark SQL can be connected to different versions of Hive Metastore (from 0.12.0 to 2.3.8 and 3.0.0 to 3.1.2.
+Currently, Hive SerDes and UDFs are based on a built-in Hive, and Spark SQL can be connected to different versions of Hive Metastore (from 0.12.0 to 2.3.8 and 3.0.0 to 3.1.2.
 Also see [Interacting with Different Versions of Hive Metastore](sql-data-sources-hive-tables.html#interacting-with-different-versions-of-hive-metastore)).